Results

 Knowledge Hub

 … The Gunditjmara People had limited access to their traditional lands, making it hard to care for and protect Country.
-Parts of the landscape were also separated by different ownership, and the natural water … Country: Gunditjmara Project Partners: Indigenous Land and Sea Corporation Sector(s): Inland Water, Fisheries and Aquaculture … Restoring Gunditjmara ownership and management of Budj Bim Budj Bim, in southwest Victoria, is one of the …
+Parts of the landscape were also separated by different ownership, and the natural water flows—crucial for traditional eel farming—were … Protecting Budj Bim The Gunditjmara People had limited access to their traditional lands, making it hard to care for and protect Country.
+Parts of the landscape were also separated by different ownership, … Country: Gunditjmara Project Partners: Indigenous Land and Sea Corporation Sector(s): Inland Water, Fisheries and Aquaculture

 • Projects